 A List Apart shared an excerpt from Chapter 9 of Gerry McGovern’s Book World Wide Waste, a fascinating read on how the web changed since 1994.
-The number of websites, the weight of pages and third-party webpages hanging off them, all contribute to increasing our digital weight.
+The number of websites, the weight of pages, third-party content and scripts hanging off them, all contribute to increasing our digital waste.
 Which, in turn, creates pollution.
 Time to tidy up.

 It’s Not You.
 Phones Are Designed to Be Addicting.